Energy siting can be incendiary

 Collaboration is not always possible, certainly not with every constituent or interest.
 Collaboration is also not a panacea-that if only each developer or state agency had “done it better,” all problems would have been solved.
 However, as our new book concludes: collaboration must be central to managing energy in our landscape if we are to advance America’s energy future in a sustainable way.

-Patrick Field is Managing Director at the Consensus Building Institute and Associate Director of the MIT-Harvard Public Disputes Program.
+Patrick Field, a middle-aged balding man with dark glasses and wearing a plaid shirt under a dark blazerPatrick Field is managing director at the Consensus Building Institute and associate director of the MIT-Harvard Public Disputes Program.
 For 24 years, he has built consensus and collaboration capacity on complex public and organizational issues in the U.S. and Canada.
 His primary focus is building agreements on and finding solutions for the built and natural environment across sectors, interests, disciplines, and organizations.

 OTHER NEWS